thiagocrux/upe-document-generator-web-client/README.md

 The project uses a modern toolchain focused on developer experience, performance and testability.
 Below are the main technologies used individually:

 - `next` — Framework for building the client application; provides routing, server-side rendering and other production features.
+- `next-intl` — Internationalization library designed to integrate with Next.js.
+It provides request-scoped message loading, formatting helpers, and React hooks to translate UI text.
+- `react` — Component-based UI library used to build the interface and manage state.
 - `react` — Component-based UI library used to build the interface and manage state.
 - `react-dom` — React DOM renderer used to render React components in the browser.
 - `typescript` — Strongly typed superset of JavaScript that improves developer tooling and code robustness.